eswinbanks/100-Days-of-Code-2/log.md

 **Today's Progress**: Finish the segment on methods.

 **Thoughts:** During this I have learnt passing arguments, methods overloading, recursion, making a pyramid and the methods quiz.
 Tomorrow I will be going through the previous lessons and making an example for each section with comments which will get upload here.

+### Day 7: 21 May, 2020

+**Today's Progress**: Make some test examples in Visual Studio

+**Thoughts:** Started going through and recapping some of the segments that I have already done and make some examples.
+So far I have made a dew examples from the basic concepts  (comments, arithmetic operators, getting user input) and I have also started making some examples from the conditionals and loops (if and switch statements, while and for loops).
+It has been good to go back through to try and remember what was done and how to apply it to my code.